 Be bold with your calls to action

 Calls to action show viewers how to subscribe, join a forum or make a purchase.
 These buttons are often clearly and simply labeled.
-Use bright colors or strong contrasts to highlight your buttons.
+Use bright website color schemes or strong contrasts to highlight your buttons.
 Pick colors carefully, depending on the message you want to give your user (reliability, intelligence, urgency).

 Keep your call to action message direct and precise.
 Showing customers how to subscribe and offering a prompt such as a good deal or free download can also encourage customer participation.

-Keeping your website uncluttered will give your user and easy and relaxed experience.
+Keeping your website uncluttered will give your user an easy and relaxed experience.
 A cluttered, chaotic site is often difficult to negotiate.

 Make sure your content, images, and icons all have breathing space.
-This will give your website flow.
+This will give flow to your unique website.
 Group together all connected data to keep your site clean and easy to understand, and connect your pages through consistent color, font, and style.

 If you want your users to engage or get in touch with you, make sure your contact details are easy to reach.
 Add all the necessary means of communication (such as phone, address or email).

 Your users may find out about your product via your website, but they often engage via social media.
 Include links to your social media pages so that your users are able to find you, engage with you, and follow your latest posts.

 All businesses should have a social media page in order to engage clients, show new updates and keep in contact with potential customers.

 When your user comes to your site and wishes to make a quick purchase, or has a question, search tools vital.
 If you have a great deal of information on your site, and precise details are hard to access, customers may use the search information to access the data they need.
 This will give quick and easy answers, prevent frustration, and keep your user on your site.

 Frustrated users will go to your competition.
 To make your website quick and efficient (particularly if you have a lot of information) make your search bar easy to find.